At this point it is assumed that you have completed the installation process

 Note: The first time you run

-clickable in your app directory, behind the
+clickable in your app directory,

-scenes it will download a new Docker container which is about 1GB in size - so
+it will download a new Docker container which is about 1GB in size - so

 plan your time and data transfer environment accordingly.
 This will only happen